Slovenian Railways: EuroNight (EN)

 The EN trains are high-quality overnight international trains.
 They offer open or compartment passenger coaches (1st and 2nd class), couchette cars and sleeping cars.
 Some of the trains may have a restaurant car.
 The EC supplement must be paid for regular seats and an additional supplement must be paid for couchettes and sleeper cars.
 Some EN trains use "global" prices with an obligatory reservation.

 Regional (RG) and local trains (LP)

 The RG and LP (Slovene for lokalni potniški, local passenger train) trains are other trains, connecting all parts of Slovenia.
 They serve as commuter trains.
 On some lines, they are the only type of trains available, for example lines to Kamnik and Imeno.
-The trains offer 2nd class travel only.
+The trains offer 2nd class and the new Stadler trains also offer 1st class.
 They are usually EMUs and DMUs on unelectrified lines.

 Supplements

 In addition to the supplements for faster trains, there is also one for tickets bought on the train instead of beforehand.
-It is set at €2.50, and no discount is available for children, the elderly, groups, and so on.
+It is set at €5.00, and no discount is available for children, the elderly, groups, and so on.